UofT-DSI/visualization/README.md

 ## Schedule
 * Class 1: Intro and overview, getting started with matplotlib
-* Class 2: Exploring matplotlib, reproducible data visualization
-* Class 3: Customizing our plots
+* Class 2: Reproducible data visualization, customizing our plots
-* Class 4: Choosing the right visualization
+* Class 3: Choosing the right visualization, subplots and combining visualizations
-* Class 5: Subplots and combining visualizations + Accessible data visualization
+* Class 4: (continue) Subplots and combining visualizations, Accessible data visualization
-* Class 6: Case Study
+* Class 5: Data viz as advocacy, Beyond matplotlib

 ## Requirements
 * Participants are expected to have completed Shell, Git, and Python learning modules.